AlejandroPerezB2B/Syncbeateyeeg/README.md

 This script processes EEG data to calculate spectral power for linguistic and non-linguistic conditions.
 It then performs normality tests, selects appropriate statistical tests (paired t-test or Wilcoxon signed-rank), applies FDR correction, and displays significant channels.
 Uses the function 'swtest' included in this repository.

+9.- epoching_and_ERSP <br />

+This script calculates the spectral power while preserving the time dimension.
+It then performs the statistical tests using the functions in the "resampling statistical toolbox" (a .zip file is included in the repository).
+The outcomes from this function are the files 'ERSP_Eng_allsubj' 'ERSP_Heb_allsubj' 'ERSP_Easy_allsub'j 'ERSP_Hard_allsubj'.

 **Trial and Duration**